 To measure properties of information environment, we follow prior studies (e.g., Barron et al., 2002a, 2002b; Botosan et al. 2004; Byard and Shaw 2002) and use the methods developed by Barron et al. (1998, hereafter BKLS) to derive our empirical proxies.
 These proxies are based on the assumption that analysts' earnings forecasts reflect both public information shared by all analysts and private information available only to individual analysts.
 Specifically, we measure our separate proxies for public and private information based on the observed error in mean forecast, forecast dispersion, and number of analysts.

-2 There are two opposite perspectives about the association between public and private information precision (e.g., Verrecchia 1982; Kim and Verrecchia 1997).
-We will discuss in more detail below.

-3 Recent paper indicates that the precision of both public and private information are related to cost of equity capital (Botosan et al., 2004).

 Information quality is a function of the precision of public and private information.
 In our additional analyses section, we further examine the effect of Section 404 audit report on two important and unobservable properties of information environment developed by BKLS: overall information uncertainty and consensus.
-Likewise, following BKLS, we then define overall uncertainty as the reciprocal of the sum of the precision of public and private information and define consensus as the ratio of the precision of public information to the sum of the precision of public and private information.
+Likewise, following BKLS, we then define overall uncertainty as the reciprocal of the sum of the precision of public and private information to the sum of the precision of public and private information to the sum of the precision of public and private information to the sum of the precision of public and private information to the sum of the precision of public and private information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of the precision of public information to the sum of

 Using a sample of firms that have at least one Section 404 audit report on internal control system for the period 2007-2010, we find that ICW firms have lower precision of both public and private information.
 The results remain unchanged when internal control effectiveness is captured by the number of internal control weaknesses instead of an indicator variable.
 The results lend support to the complementary relation between public and private information, at least in the ICW context.
 Second, we find that the negative association between the presence of ICW and public information precision is stronger for firms with firm-level weaknesses than for those with account-specific weaknesses.
 However, we find no such a relation for private information.
 Finally, empirical analyses show that private and public information precision are significantly higher for firms remedying previous weaknesses compared to firms which do not remedy their weaknesses.
 Further analyses reveal that overall information uncertainty is higher for ICW firms than non-ICW firms.
 Next, despite the observed change in precision of public and private information, we do not detect, however, the difference in consensus among investors between ICW firms and non-ICW firms.
 The absence of the difference in consensus suggests that the lower public information precision due to ICW is offset by the lower private information precision such that consensus among investors remains unaffected.